NOW you can follow in the footsteps of Antinous and stroll through Hadrian's Villa ... as a digital avatar.

-Bernie Frischer, a digital archaeologist at Indiana University and one of the first academics to use 3-D computer modeling to reconstruct cultural heritage sites, spent five years leading the development of this extraordinary 3-D VIRTUAL HADRIAN'S VILLA.
+Bernie Frischer, a digital archaeologist at Indiana University and one of the first academics to use 3-D computer modeling to reconstruct cultural heritage sites, spent five years leading the development of the extraordinary 3-D VIRTUAL HADRIAN'S VILLA.

 The virtual simulation interprets the entire 250 acres and the more than 30 buildings of the 2nd-Century site.